elugens/hello-javascript/docs/general-javascript-questions/objects-the-basics/garbage-collection.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The central concept of memory management in JavaScript is reachability.
-Simply put, "reachable" values are those that get are accessible or usable somehow and are guaranteed to get stored in memory.
+Simply put, "reachable" means values that are accessible or usable somehow and are guaranteed to get stored in memory.
 </div>
   </div>
 </details>